AttackOnJasper/University-notes/notes/aws/aws.md

 		* Bounded by KMS limits (encrypt & decrypt) if use SSE-KMS, where uploading & downloading would both contribute to KMS quota
 			* KMS TPS limit: 5500 / 10000 / 30000 depending on region
 * S3 Select
+	- Can be used via `SelectObjectsContents` SDK
+		- e.g. `aws s3api select-object-content --bucket {} --expression {}`
 	* Retrieve only a subset of data from an object with simple SQL expressions
-		- Supports CSV, JSON, Parquet, ORC, Avro
+		- Supports CSV, JSON, Apache Parquet
+		- Data encoding: UTF-8
 	* Up to 400% performance improvement, up to 80% cheaper
 * Glacier Select
 	* Run SQL queries against Glacier directly